Fraud Awareness and Prevention

 Have nothing to do with this person!

 Action Fraud provide a central point of contact for information about fraud and financially motivated internet crime.
-You can report your fraud experience online or by calling 0300 123 2040.
+You can report your fraud experience by calling 0300 123 2040.
 Lines are open Monday to Friday 08:00 – 21:00, Saturday and Sunday 09:00 – 17:00.

 It has come to our attention that a criminal enterprise that has connections with Washington State USA, Panama and Hong Kong are using a website that is a copy of our legitimate website - but using the name OVA EXPRESS MAIL - http://ovanytmail.com/ This website also contains copyrighted images and photo's of our staff.